 Returning products you do not want

-You are not automatically entitled to a refund when returning an item you bought in a shop because you have simply changed your mind.
-If there is nothing wrong with the item (for example, there isn’t a fault) then you have no legal right to return the goods.
-Whether or not you can get your money back will depend on the seller’s returns policy.
+You do not have an automatic right to a refund when returning an item you bought in a shop because you have simply changed your mind.
+If there is nothing wrong with the item (for example, there is no fault) you have no legal right to return the goods.
+Whether or not you can get your money back depends on the seller’s returns policy.

 However, most sellers voluntarily allow customers to return or replace goods during a certain time period.
 The seller may offer a refund, exchange or credit note as a goodwill gesture.
 For this reason, you should check what the seller’s returns policy is before you buy.

-If the seller accepts returns then there is usually an obligation that:
+If the seller accepts returns, there is usually an obligation that:

 - You make sure the items are in good condition

 - The original labels and tags are attached